-In his stellar World Cup career from 2007 until March 2017, Alex ‘Chumpy’ Pullin has contested 64 World Cups with seven gold, four silver, six bronze and a further eleven top five finishes.
+In his stellar World Cup career from 2007 until October 2017, Alex ‘Chumpy’ Pullin has contested 66 World Cups with nine gold, four silver, six bronze and a further eleven top five finishes.

-Pullin opened his 2017/18 campaign with a gold at the season's first World Cup in Argentina in September.
+Pullin opened his 2017/18 campaign with a double gold at the season's opening World Cups in Argentina in September.

 The nickname ‘Chumpy’ comes from his childhood.

 Q & A